 All signal handling stages are equipped with FETs, the output pair being N-channel V-FETs (or V-MOSFETs), driven in push-pull.
 Bootstrapping makes the drain impedance of TR512 appreciably higher than that of TR513.
 V-FETs TR514/8 are arranged as source followers, both being tied to the -200V rail by constant current sources.
 This not only stabilises the quiescent current for these drivers, but also applies the entire output current swing to the gates of the output pair.

-The B-1 had 39 FETs, 113 transistors, 3 LEDs, 64 diodes and 7 zeners.
+Matched with the perhaps even more complex C-1 control preamplifier, the B-1 had 39 FETs, 113 transistors, 3 LEDs, 64 diodes and 7 zeners.
 Increasing the component count can sometimes be disadvantageous, since obviously, there will be fewer hardware failures and costs will fall if there is less of it, especially if high-voltage supplies (+85V through -200V rails in the B-1) are involved.
 At the same time, any failure in a system which acts upon another, will produce a fault condition which will, in all probability, result in failure of the primary system which is working perfectly.
 Similarly, if the failure is beyond the owner/user's ability to rectify, finding an engineer locally who is equipped, competent and willing enough to do so promptly is a virtual impossibility.
 Thus the B-1 being referred to in some circles as '(in)famous'.

 Contact me at firstname.lastname@example.org